 Many options, beginning with large hotels then smaller facilities.

-All visitors, including American citizens who number about 85% of all visitors, must have a valid official passport to visit or work in Bermuda and enter or re-enter their home country.
+All visitors, including from Britain, Canada, USA and elsewhere.
+American citizens who number about 85% of all visitors, must have a valid official passport to visit or work in Bermuda and enter or re-enter their home country.
 Further details can be obtained from the US Consulate in Bermuda and the honorary consuls in Bermuda of other countries.

 Non-citizens of the USA must also carry a US Green Card showing them to be legal registered aliens there, if entering Bermuda from USA.
 See Bermuda's Links with the USA.